For many workers, the “Sunday Scaries” can cause fear, dread and angst.

-Most professionals have dealt with it at some point in their careers: that slow-creeping feeling of dread about the week ahead and a kind of mourning for the weekend that is nearly over.
-Psychologists call it a situational depression, a short-term form of depression.
-I think of it as the Sunday night blues, and it’s more common than you might guess.
+We’re talking about that feeling of work anxiety about the week ahead and a kind of mourning for the weekend that is nearly over.
+Psychologists call it a situational depression, a short-term form of melancholy also known as the Sunday night blues, and it’s more common than you might guess.

 Prepare for Monday on Friday

-Sunday night is when work-life balance is really tested.
-If you find Monday’s tasks are regularly creeping into your Sunday, souring your whole weekend, see if you can set better boundaries.
-Before you leave the office on Friday, tidy your workspace, tend to unanswered emails and prepare a to-do list for Monday morning.
-That way you can make the weekend an entirely work-free zone and let yourself fully disconnect.
+If you find Monday’s tasks are regularly souring your whole weekend, see if you can set better boundaries.
+Before you leave the office — or your home workspace — on Friday, tidy up, tend to unanswered emails and prepare a to-do list for Monday morning.
+That way you can make the weekend an entirely work-free zone and let yourself disconnect.
 Listen to your gut: If you feel better and more recharged after a work-free weekend, run with it.
-But if you can assuage some anxiety by clearing out your work email inbox Sunday evening, by all means, go for it.
+But if you can assuage some feelings of burnout by clearing out your work email inbox Sunday evening, by all means, go for it.

 Work out your anxiety

 Studies show that exercise can improve both your physical and emotional health.
-Exercise not only releases feel-good endorphins, but it will also help you get a good night’s sleep before Monday morning arrives.
-Make a point of going for a walk or a hike on Sundays, or schedule a regular Spinning session or yoga class to wind down your weekend and exercise your mind and body.
+Exercise not only releases feel-good endorphins, but it will also help you get a restful night’s sleep before Monday morning arrives.
+Make a point of going for a walk or a hike on Sundays, or schedule a regular spin class or yoga session to exercise your mind and body.
+Then find a relaxing activity to help you wind down your weekend and prepare for bed on Sunday evenings.